 Most companies do not need the extra cleaning horsepower provided by co-solvent cleaning systems.
 However, for special applications it is a very smart and sophisticated option.

 In general, the MicroCare monosolvent fluids can perform all of the required cleaning jobs.
 The problem arises when you can’t get the cleaning horsepower you need from a monosolvent system.
 This can happen because of contamination types, materials compatibility issues, throughput issues or maybe environmental regulations.
 In this case, you are going to need to add some cleaning power.

-A co-solvent system delivers the convenience and speed of traditional solvent cleaning, but amplifies this cleaning with a second component or set of components.
-This second portion provides the additional muscle or horsepower that the application requires.
+A co-solvent system delivers the convenience and speed of traditional monosolvent cleaning, but amplifies this cleaning with a second component or set of components.
+This second portion (Solvent B) provides the additional muscle or horsepower that the application requires.